brendt/stitcher.io/src/content/blog/2021-08-25-how-rational-are-you-really.md

 It makes me wonder, could it be that there are more such opinions that we think we're sure of; but that, in reality, we haven't actually thought trough all that well?
 Tabs or spaces, light or dark colour schemes, active record or entity mapper, dependency injection or service location, …

 How many more rational opinions do we have that turn out not to be so rational after all.
-Opinions that are habit-driven; that we think of as "the best option", not because they are but because we know them and we're comfortable with what we know.
+Opinions that are habit-driven; that we think of as "the best option" — not because they are, but because they've worked in the past.

 Do we, "rational thinkers" are in fact, just like everyone else, influenced by emotion, sometimes without knowing it?